Operation PINC is Underway at Branch Health Clinic Capodichino

-The PINC Clinic onboard Capodichino offers various forms of short-acting reversible birth control.
+“With this program in place, women’s health care needs can align with their career goals.
+Women can be in the military and plan their families,” said White.

+Currently, USNH Naples at Support Site is offering a PINC Clinic to all Tricare beneficiaries on Monday, Thursday and Friday from 2:30 p.m. to 4 p.m.

 NSA Naples is an operational ashore base that enables U.S., allied, and partner nation forces to be where they are needed, when they are needed to ensure security and stability in the European, African, and Central Command areas of responsibility.
-(U.S. Navy photo by Aaliyah Essex)

 |Date Taken: